MistyCommunity/JavaScript-SDK/Skills/README.md

 # Misty I Skills
-_To run these examples, make sure you have the Tools Directory in the same folder as the root skill folders._
+_To run these examples, you'll first need to use the green *Clone or download* button on the [MistyI page](https://github.com/MistyCommunity/MistyI) to copy the files onto your desktop.
+This will also ensure that you have the Tools Directory in the same folder as the skill folders, which is needed for them to run._

+_Then, just open up the .html file for any skill.
+It should open into a browser window.
+From there, you can simply enter your robot's IP address and start the skill.
+For a better view into the skill process, open the JavaScript console for the window, so you can see the commands and data that are being sent._

 ## Skills